ninewise/dissertation/umgap/paper.md

 The protein space detour for taxonomic profiling of shotgun metagenomic data sets shows to be very promising.
-Despite our design choices of an extra protein translation step, a broad spectrum index that can identify both archaea, bacteria, eukaryotes and viruses, and a highly configurable non-monolithic design, UMGAP achieves low runtime, manageable memory footprint and high accuracy that makes it highly competitive with state-of-the-art shotgun metagenomics tools.
+Despite our design choices of an extra protein translation step, a broad spectrum index that can identify both archaea, bacteria, eukaryotes and DNA viruses, and a highly configurable non-monolithic design, UMGAP achieves low runtime, manageable memory footprint and high accuracy that makes it highly competitive with state-of-the-art shotgun metagenomics tools.
 Integrating the command line tool with the interactive Unipept